B. C. Shekhar: Rubber

-Under his leadership, the RRIM, Tun Abdul Razak Rubber Research Centre (TARRC) in Hertford, Britain, and the Malaysian Rubber Board (MRB) rose to great heights and gained international recognition for excellence in research, modernisation of the rubber industry and the vigorous promotion and expansion of rubber usage.
+Under his leadership, the RRIM, Tun Abdul Razak Rubber Research Centre (TARRC) in Hertford, Britain, and the Malaysian Rubber Board (MRB) rose to great heights and gained international recognition for excellence in research, modernization of the rubber industry and the vigorous promotion and expansion of rubber usage.

 He was actively involved in the formation of the Malaysian Agriculture Research and Development Institute and evolved the Malaysian Rubber Development Corporation from a desk in his division to what it finally became.

-His efforts in setting up central processing units throughout the country and spearheading small holder support and development systems lead to their achieving impressive levels of performance and viability, while contributing substantively to the nation's economy.
+His efforts in setting up central processing units throughout the country and spearheading smallholder support and development systems lead to their achieving impressive levels of performance and viability while contributing substantively to the nation's economy.

 Sekhar also oversaw the development of stimulants to paint on rubber trees to double and in many cases triple latex yields.
 He was directly involved in the invention and subsequent development of the Standard Malaysian Rubber (SMR) process whose final product allowed for grading to buyers' specifications to a very high level of consistency.
 This was one of its most significant developments as an industrial raw material.

-On the international front, Dr. Sekhar, in his capacity as chairman of the International Rubber Research and Development Board, was instrumental in converting the organisation into a dynamic institution.
+On the international front, Dr. Sekhar, in his capacity as chairman of the International Rubber Research and Development Board, was instrumental in converting the organization into a dynamic institution.
 The membership increased threefold under his leadership.

-The IRRDB successfully implemented the expedition into Brazil for collection of new germplasm.
-The organisation also established an international R&D program, three parts of which were financed through UNIDO Member institutes.
+The IRRDB successfully implemented the expedition into Brazil for the collection of new germplasm.
+The organization also established an international R&D program, three parts of which were financed through UNIDO Member institutes.

 Dr. Sekhar travelled widely and attended numerous conferences in all parts of the world.
 His able and effective advocacy of the strength and stability of natural rubber carved a "niche" for him in the international elastomer industry.

-With numerous patents to his name some of his more recent innovations were in the areas of rubber recycling (Delink), low protein latex and rubberised textiles.
+With numerous patents to his name some of his more recent innovations were in the areas of rubber recycling (Delink), low-protein latex and rubberized textiles.

 Palm Oil

-He was also instrumental in setting up the Palm Oil Research Institute of Malaysia and was its founder and Chairman.
-Sekhar established Porim as one of the premier centres for oils and fats research in the world.
+He was also instrumental in setting up the Palm Oil Research Institute of Malaysia and was its founder and chairman.
+Sekhar established PORIM as one of the premier centers for oils and fats research in the world.